 The more time you have, the more risk you can afford to take.
 If a share event affects the value of your investment, you simply stay invested until the shares recover.
 The idea is that a more risky investment gets rewarded with better investment returns.
 As you get closer to withdrawing your investment, however, your risk should decrease.
 The closer you get, the more of your savings should sit in cash so you’re sure the amount you need is there exactly when you need it.

 In terms of risk, shares (sometimes called equities for no good reason) are the Wild West.
 Property is slightly less risky, but still no joke.

 Next up are bonds.
 They are considerably safer because you are very likely to get back at least your original investment.
 On top of the original investment, you’ll receive interest.
 In the case of total return ETFs, the interest earned on bonds is used to buy even more bonds.
 Think of this risk as being pick-pocketed on a vacation in Portugal.

-Safest of all is cash.
+Safest of all is cash—in the short term.
+The longer you have it, the more risky cash becomes.
+If your cash grows at a rate lower than inflation, your buying power is systematically destroyed without affecting the balance you hold.
+It’s the silent killer.
 You have the option to just leave your cash in a fixed interest account for the duration of your investment.
 However, money market ETFs offer easy access and solid returns.

-The below ETFs are suitable for investments of less than 10 years.
+The below ETFs are suitable for investments of 10 years or less.